 There’s a new way to make a difference in local communities—booking your next vacation through a company called Kind Traveler.
-The Los Angeles-based company is launching this week, on August 2, and aims to impact local charities, animal shelters, and more through a donation program that revolves around discounted hotel bookings.
+The Los Angeles-based company aims to impact local charities, animal shelters, and more through a donation program that revolves around discounted hotel bookings.
 Contributor Matt Villano caught up with cofounders Jessica Blotter, 38, and Sean Krejci, 40, to learn more about the endeavor and how travelers can use it.

 Start by telling us more about how Kind Traveler works.

 Sean Krejci (SK): Basically, travelers use our platform to connect with local charities and donate to the charities of their choice.
 Then, as a reward for their donation, they unlock exclusive hotel rates to book with any of our hotel partners.